Their reign begins

 Five years after the events of Godzilla, the future of the planet is once again put in danger when a group of eco-terrorists start waking the giant monsters that Monarch had been secretly discovering all over the planet.

-I really feel for the makers of Godzilla films, when the last one came out in 2014 I loved it but did understand the argument that it focused a bit too much on the humans and you didn’t get to see Godzilla as much as you would have liked and missed out on some fight scenes, this time however the makers listened to the feedback and although they’ve still given a fair chunk of the film over to the human side of things, you do tend see a lot more of the monsters and their fights, prompting people to moan that this time you don’t get as much character development because the human side of the story isn’t as prominent, the filmmakers can’t seem to win.
+I really feel for the makers of Godzilla films, when the last one came out in 2014 I loved it but did understand the argument that it focused a bit too much on the humans and you didn’t get to see Godzilla as much as you would have liked and missed out on some fight scenes, this time however the makers listened to the feedback and although they’ve still given a fair chunk of the film over to the human side of things, you tend to see a lot more of the monsters and their fights, prompting people to moan that this time you don’t get as much character development because the human side of the story isn’t as prominent, the filmmakers can’t seem to win.

-By now you will most likely have seen the critics slating Godzilla: King of the Monsters (hereafter called Godzilla 2) for various reasons and hasn’t so far managed to match the taking of the previous couple of films to come out in the so-called MonsterVerse, but this doesn’t mean that I agree with others assessment of the films entertainment value or quality, in fact overall I rather enjoyed the film and despite a couple of issues I believe still works well as a summer popcorn blockbuster.
+By now you will most likely have seen the critics slating Godzilla: King of the Monsters (hereafter called Godzilla 2) for various reasons and hasn’t so far managed to match the taking of the previous couple of films to come out in the so-called MonsterVerse, but this doesn’t mean that I agree with others’ assessment of the films entertainment value or quality, in fact overall I rather enjoyed the film and despite a couple of issues I believe still works well as a summer popcorn blockbuster.

-The last Godzilla movie was praised for an excellent opening filled with emotion and great character development, this time however the filmmakers chose not to bother with something that was well received in previous movie and gave us pretty much the same exact intro as DC gave the audience of Batman vs. Superman with the films main hero on the site of the destruction in the prequel and a group of senators debating if they should trust or distrust this new all-powerful being, before going on to introduce us to a group of strangely highly equipped eco-terrorists and Monarch’s secret ocean base, worrying signs but luckily the film does improve.
+The last Godzilla movie was praised for an excellent opening filled with emotion and great character development, this time however the filmmakers chose not to bother with something that was well received in the previous movie and gave us pretty much the same exact intro as DC gave the audience of Batman vs. Superman with the films main hero on the site of the destruction in the prequel and a group of senators debating if they should trust or distrust this new all-powerful being, before going on to introduce us to a group of strangely highly equipped eco-terrorists and Monarch’s secret ocean base, worrying signs but luckily the film does improve.

 The makers of Godzilla 2 have clearly listened to the complaints people had in the first film that there weren’t enough monster fights and we spent too much time following a very bland Aaron Taylor-Johnson around, this dedicating more time to the creatures and showing a lot more of the action, while the main lead Mark Russell (Chandler) is much a more charismatic character to follow as he attempts to get back his estranged wife (Farmiga) and daughter (Brown) from the eco-terrorists lead by Alan Jonah (Dance).